Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Validation
 **********

+The models have been verified to produce results in accordance with Matlab programs, but have not yet been validated to show accuracy of the model's representation of real systems (e.g., comparison against experimental data).

 Each mathematical model has a corresponding Matlab script provided in the fso/src/test/references folder.
-The FsoPropagaionLossTestSuite provides validation that each propagation loss model is being correctly calculated according to the provided Matlab scripts.
+The FsoPropagationLossTestSuite provides verification that each propagation loss model is being correctly calculated according to the provided Matlab scripts.
 The link parameters chosen for these tests are from published work:

 "Preliminary Results of Terabit-per-second Long-Range Free-Space Optical Transmission Experiment THRUST" and "Overview of the Laser Communication System for the NICT Optical Ground Station and Laser Communication Experiments on Ground-to-Satellite Links".